Ghoryakhel: Distribution

-This tribe has also settled in Pakistan, Khyber-Pakhtunkhwa, Peshawar, Charsada, Mardan, Nowshehra, Khyber, Kurram, Mohmand, Malakand, Swat Districts and settled between 15th and 16th century.
-The largest tribe belonging to the Ghoryakhel confederacy is Khalil's Momand and second-largest his brother Daudzai, son of Daulatyar while other tribes belonging to the confederacy include, Mulagori, Shilmani, Halimzai, Zakhil known by Zakhilwal, Tarakzai, Khawezai, HazarBuz.They are also known as Bar Durranis (Upper Durranis) a title given by Ahmad Shah Abdali.
-The legendary Pashto Poet Rahman Baba also belonged to Momand tribe of Ghoryakhel.
+The Ghoryakhel tribe settled in Pakistan, Khyber-Pakhtunkhwa, Peshawar, Charsada, Mardan, Nowshehra, Atock, Swabi Khyber, Kurram, Mohmand, Malakand, Swat Districts and settled between 15th and 16th century.
+The largest tribe belonging to the Ghoryakhel confederacy is Momand and second-largest his brother Daudzai, son of Daulatyar while other tribes belonging to the confederacy include, Khalil (Pashtun tribe), Chamkani, Zeerani, Mullagori, Halimzai, Zakhel or Azakhel, Tarakzai, Hazarbuz Pashtun branch of Khawezai Momand located Afghanistan, they are also known as Bar Durranis (Upper Durranis) a Title given by Ahmad Shah Abdali.
+The legendary Pashto Poet Rahman Baba as well as Abdul Hamid Baba also belonged to Momand tribe of Ghoryakhel.

-According to the Pata Khazana Pashtun History Book written by Abdulhai, Habibi Kharshbun and Sharkhbun are brothers, of who Kharshbun had three sons, Kand, Zamand and Kasi, while Sharkhbun had six sons, Urmar, Babar, Baraich, Miana, Tareen and Sheerani.
+According to the Pata Khazana Pashtun History Book written by Abdulhai, Habibi Kharshbun and Sharkhbun are brothers.
+Kharshbun had three sons, Kand, Zamand and Kasi, while Sharkhbun had six sons, Urmar, Babar, Baraich, Miana, Tareen and Sheerani.
 Kand had two sons, Ghoryakhel and Khakhykhel.
-Zamand had five sons, of which Muhammadzai and Kheshgi being the more popular among them.
+Ghoryakhel had four sons Khalil, Chamkani, Daulatyar, Zeerani.
+Daulatyar had two sons Mohmand or Momand and Daudzai.
+Khakhykhel had three sons, Mand, Gigyani, Tarkalani, Mand had two sons Mandar and Yousafzai.
+Zamand had five sons, Muhammadzai and Kheshgi are the most popular.
 Kasi had eleven sons.
 Shinwari and Zhamaryani are the most popular.

 Wars with the British

-In 1924 the Battle of Sheenday (Shahindagan) (Ghorya khel victory), 1926 sack of Jahangir Abad (British victory), 1926 Surizai campaign (British victory), 1926 Urmar Campaign 1927 Azakhel operation.
+In 1924 the Battle of Sheenday (Shahindagan) (Ghoryakhel victory), 1926 sack of Jahangir Abad (British victory), 1926 Surizai campaign (British victory), 1926 Urmar Campaign 1927 Azakhel operation.